DANCING PANDAS

 PRO TIP: Make sure that your guide/driver has a 4X4 car, especially for the last 2 hours of the dirt and rutted out road to Mouanko.
 Our driver did not and there were times when we had to get out and push.

-Day 3 – Visit to Pongo Songo Chimp Island and Drive back to Douala
+Day 3 – Visit Pongo Songo Chimpanzee Sanctuary and Drive back to Douala

 We woke up early in the morning with the excitement and anticipation of the day to come.
 After breakfast we walked over to the Hotel Bel’Art boat dock and sped to the Papaya International Sanctuary Headquarters on the river.